 Happy Halloween!
-Last year I made this emoji ghost costume but never wrote a tutorial about it, until now!
 What follows is the general process I used to create a lightweight 3D fabric shell around the body with tips and warnings along the way.

 I also made an emoji poo costume, and together we marched in the 2015 NYC Halloween Parade.

 Warning!
 This costume limits your visibility and you could get very badly injured if you wear it while riding a hoverboard or other wheeled transport device.
 Use caution and common sense!

 For this project, you will need:

 - thinner gauge wire

 - pink ripstop nylon (I ended up dyeing a small amount of white with Rit dye, polyester instructions)

 - pex pipe (plumbing department)